Documentary 110 min (2024)

 "At the small zoo, you can only see small animals like the racial prejudice, a rodent with a bony shell, armed with long, sharp incisors.
 It mainly attacks Negroes."

 René Depestre is a Haitian poet.
 In 1945, he published his first collection of poems, Étincelles.
 His commitment to decolonization earned him exile from Haiti and then from France before his rehabilitation.
-His novel Hadriana dans tous mes rêves received the Prix Renaudot in 1988."Better the illusions that exalt us than ten thousand truths."
+His novel Hadriana dans tous mes rêves received the Prix Renaudot in 1988.